 Why Your Accountant Will Ask You About Bitcoin

 Whether you are a daily bitcoin buyer or not, buying it may be relevant for your taxes.
 As a general principle, the more bitcoin buying and selling you do, the more important professional tax advice becomes.
 For example, if you buy $100 worth of bitcoin this year and use that balance to buy new DVDs or electronics, your bitcoin buying activities will probably have minimal impact on your taxes.
-On the other hand, if you earn your income through bitcoin trading, it will have a major impact on your taxes.
+On the other hand, if you generate your income through bitcoin trading, it will have a major impact on your taxes.
 In either case, it is best to err on the side of caution.
 Use this article to think through the implications of buying bitcoin.

 A Short Definition of Bitcoin for Your Accountant